PHP2560-Statistical-Programming-R/shiny-app-bdegreeadvisor/README.md

-# Add description as well as the break down of work to be done by group.
 ---
-title: "Shiny App Proposal"
+title: "Shiny App Description"
 output: html_document
 ---

 # Overview

-BDegreeAdvisor is an interactive interface for users to explore undergraduate concentrations and their requirements at Brown University.
+BDegreeAdvisor is an interactive interface for undergraduate students and faculty advisors at Brown University to explore undergraduate concentrations, their requirements, current course offerings, and job postings all in one place .
 This app is meant to be a tool to assist students in academic planning as well as advisors in guiding students.
 We hope this app helps students along the confusing path of picking a concentration.

 # Why this is important